 Paul is already looking toward the life to come, and past his own earthly existence.
 He is ready for whatever awaits him: "Even if I am to be poured as a libation upon the sacrificial offering of your faith, I am glad and rejoice with you all."
 The Philippians should likewise "be glad and rejoice with me."
 Readiness to look beyond ourselves and rejoice with others is also part of working out our salvation.

-As he faces possible death, Paul knows that it is his obedience, his willing work for other people, and his rejoicing with other people that will enable him, in the day of Christ's coming, to be assured that he did not "run in vain or labor in vain."
+As he faces possible death, Paul knows that it is his obedience, his willing work for other people, and his rejoicing with those others that will enable him, in the day of Christ's coming, to be assured that he did not "run in vain or labor in vain."
 That is the working out of his salvation.